Smart bands, advanced health features and a new case design are all on Apple's mind.

 He notes that, for example, the iPhone was couched in iPod-like patent filings that didn’t exactly describe the product Apple was working on as a mobile phone.

-Eric Slivka, editor-in-chief at MacRumors, also told Wareable that Apple is so protective about what it's working on that it tends to patent a wide range of stuff.
+Eric Slivka, editor-in-chief at MacRumors, also told Wareable that Apple is so protective about its work that it tends to patent a wide range of things.

 “There’s some question as to when you see a patent whether that’s something that’s coming up, or whether it’s something they decided not to do, or something they filed a patent on just in case or to try to shut somebody else out,” Slivka says.

-However, it's also possible to see what Apple is working on when looking at its patents.
-Even though Steve Jobs famously came out against the stylus, causing people to adamantly believe Apple would never make a stylus, Purcher reported on Apple's patented idea at the time for an advanced smart pen that had low latency.
+However, it’s also possible to see what Apple is working on when looking at its patents.
+Even though Steve Jobs famously came out against the stylus, causing people to believe Apple would never make one, Purcher reported on Apple’s patented idea at the time for an advanced smart pen with low latency.
 That smart pen eventually turned into the Apple Pencil.

-So, while it may be impossible to tell which patents will directly turn into actual products and features, it can be fun to take a look at some of the latest Apple Watch patents and see which could be applied to Apple's future lineup of software, services and hardware - and which are simply there just in case.
+So, while it may be impossible to tell which patents will directly turn into actual products and features, it can be fun to take a look at some of the latest Apple Watch patents and see which could be applied to the brand’s future lineup of software, services, and hardware – and which are there just in case.

 Apple Watch blood pressure monitoring

-Blood pressure monitoring through the Apple Watch is an idea that's been on the company's brain for a very long time - with one of the more recent patents landing back in 2020.
+Blood pressure monitoring through the Apple Watch has been on the company’s brain for a long time – with one of the more recent patents landing in 2020.

-Unlike other blood pressure wearables we've seen launched, though, Apple's patents largely detail a different kind of system for taking measurements.
+However, unlike other blood pressure wearables on the market, Apple’s patents largely detail a different system for taking measurements.

-Specifically, it looks at the idea of a pressure sensor providing a non-invasive tonometric reading - and even references the idea that readings would also have a secondary correction metric to check accuracy.
+Specifically, it looks at the idea of a pressure sensor providing a non-invasive tonometric reading – and even references that readings would also have a secondary correction metric to check accuracy.

 As is a consistent theme in Apple Watch patents, which you’ll discover below, the device’s band could also play a crucial role in this process.